Most recently I am collaborating with Matt Haber (University of Utah) and David Hillis (University of Texas) on MSC-based approaches in phylogenetics.

 Since 2014 I have developed my philosophical research in collaboration with Kevin de Queiroz and other scientists at the National Museum of Natural History.

-At Caltech I have developed a research collaboration with Sam Sweet (University of California, Santa Barbara).
+At Caltech I developed a research collaboration with Sam Sweet (University of California, Santa Barbara).
 Sam has led a field expedition for my class, challenged my views about the theory of evolution, and deepened my apprecation for evolutionary developmental biology.

 I thank Olivier Rieppel & Scott Lidgard (Field Museum of Natural History) for bi-weekly discussions during my time at Notre Dame, and subsequent correspondence.